dazuma/toys/toys/docs/guide.md

 **namespace** for tools related to the Toys system, and `version` is one of its **subtools**.
 It prints the current Toys version.

+The words in a tool name can be delimited with spaces as shown above, or alternately periods or colons.
+The following commands also invoke the tool `system version`:

+    toys system.version
+    toys system:version

 In the following command:

          |TOOL| |ARG|